-Normally, applicants submit black and white drawings in patent applications.
+Generally, applicants submit black and white drawings in patent applications.
 You must use unwrinkled drawing sheets.
-Moreover, there should no hole present in drawing sheets.
-Dimensions of drawings sheets should be 21.6 cm by 27.9 cm.
+Moreover, there should no holes present in drawing sheets.
+Further, the dimensions of the drawings sheets should be 21.6 cm by 27.9 cm.
 Also, you can’t introduce a drawing necessary to understand the invention of the patent application after the filing date.

 The Numbering of Sheets of Drawings and Views